boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 ### Why is Camera Culling Important?

-As we mentioned before, Camera Culling is a way to optimize the game, by using this technique we are going to be able to increase the performance of our game as we are going to be loading less sprites and entities each cycle.
+As we mentioned before, camera culling is a way to optimize the game, by using this technique we are going to be able to increase the performance of our game as we are going to be loading less sprites and entities each cycle.

 ### How do we create a camera culling effect in our game?